Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Creative Planning is under the ownership of Peter Mallouk.
 Mallouk is the president and chief executive officer (CEO) of the firm.
 Although the firm was originally founded in 1983, Mallouk has led Creative Planning and its family of companies since 2004.

 With more than 1,000 advisory employees, the Creative Planning team holds a number of certifications.
-These include certified financial planners (CFPs), certified investment management analysts (CIMAs), chartered retirement planning counselors (CRPCs), certified public accountants (CPAs) and more.
+These include Certified Financial Planner™ (CFP®), certified public accountant (CPA) and more.

-Individuals are far and away the most common client type at Creative Planning.
-The firm also works with high-net-worth individuals, pension and profit-sharing plans, state and municipal governments, businesses and charitable organizations.
+Individuals with less than a high net worth are far and away the most common client type at Creative Planning.
+The firm also works with high-net-worth individuals, pension and profit-sharing plans, government entities, businesses, charitable organizations and investment vehicles.

 The minimums at Creative Planning vary depending on the type of services you’re looking for.
 Here are the firm’s minimum requirements: